VenalityXT/Intermediate-Network-Topology/README.md

 - Immediate gateway failover between core switches
 - Ensures routing continuity under device or uplink failure

+> [!TIP]
+> **VRRP** ensures that the failure of a single core switch does not result in network downtime, providing uninterrupted access to the internal network.

 ### **Security Zoning**
 - DMZ cannot communicate internally without firewall approval
 - Core layer does not route DMZ traffic directly